LoyolaChicagoBooks/scalaworkshop/source/index.rst

 ..
-Sphinx project for SIGCSE Wowrkshop (Lewis, Läufer, and Thiruvathukal) 2013-2014
+This is a new Sphinx project for George's and Konstantin's Scala for Computer Science and Data Science

 .. image:: figures/scalalogo.png